Siege of Silves (1189): Initial assaults and fall of the lower town

 The siege began with an assault on the walls of the lower town on 21 July.
 The Portuguese and crusaders attacked from different directions.
 After putting up weak resistance with stones and darts, the defenders retreated to the city, leaving the lower town in the hands of the attackers.
 According to the Narratio, the governor ordered the soldiers who had initiated the retreat beheaded.

 On 22 July, leaving the captured town to be held by the galley crews, the army launched an assault with ladders against the city but was repulsed.
 The Narratio describes heavy missile fire by both sides.
-That evening the crusaders' camp was moved a second time, right up to the walls of the captured town and work on siege engines was begun.
+That evening the crusaders' camp was moved a second time, right up to the walls of the captured town.
+Work on siege engines was begun.
 According to the Crónica de 1419, King Sancho arrived on 22 July.
 The Narratio, however, puts his arrival on 29 July, with reinforcements and baggage coming behind him.
 The journey from Lisbon took seven days, according to the Narratio.
 The royal army was said to include "a large number of cavalry, infantry and galley crewmen, and also … religious knights of three types", namely, the Templars, the Hospitallers and the Order of Avis.
 They arrived on 30 July and the city was surrounded on all sides.
 The crusader army of 3,500 was insufficient to completely invest the city.

-All the while they were working on the engines, the crusaders were "shooting and being shot at by arrows or with machines," in the words of the Narratio.
+While they were working on the engines, the crusaders were, in the words of the Narratio, "shooting and being shot at by arrows or with machines".
 The assault with engines began on 6 August, when the Germans pushed a battering ram up to the wall between two towers.
 The defenders managed to set it on fire and destroy it.
 In response to this setback, the Flemish proposed to withdraw.
 The Flemish had not been part of the fleet that left Blexen, but were among those who had arrived in Lisbon earlier.
 On 7 August, a German siege engine began shooting at the two towers, while Sancho's two engines began bombarding the people inside the city.